 Reflective – They consider their own learning and experience.
 They can assess and understand their strengths and limitations to support their learning and personal development.

 - Multiculturalism and Global citizenship

-- SHGS promotes academic achievement and sets standards for quality teaching and quality learning focusing on the students’ wellbeing and learning.
+- SHGS promotes academic achievement and sets standards for high quality teaching and learning, focusing on the students’ wellbeing and learning.

-- SHGS is committed to providing a broad and challenging international curriculum relevant to the school ethos, to meet with the standards of each stage (EYFS, Primary Cambridge, IGCSE, IBDP and Arabic National programs) and to adhere to their examination procedures.
+- SHGS is committed to providing a broad and challenging international curriculum, relevant to the school ethos and to meeting with the standards of the EYFS, Primary Cambridge, Cambridge Secondary 1, Edexcel IGCSE, IBDP and with the Ministry of Education Arabic National programs.

-- The curriculum is balanced, holistic and relevant for students’ development promoting intercultural learning and keeping them rooted in their Arabic and Islamic values and culture.
+- The curriculum is balanced, holistic and relevant for students’ development promoting intercultural learning and keeping them rooted in their Arabic culture and Islamic values.

-- SHGS is committed to providing adequate and latest resources to develop students’ digital citizenship by maintaining a stimulating learning environment with the focus on students’ awareness to use technological tools responsibly and with confidence.
+- SHGS is committed to providing adequate and latest resources to develop students’ digital citizenship ensuring they are using technological tools responsibly and ethically.

-- SHGS ensures the school outcomes are aligned with the frameworks and principles of the BQA (Bahrain Quality Assurance), the IGCSE, IBDP, the CIS, the MSA and the UN convention on the child’s rights.
+- SHGS ensures the school outcomes are aligned with the frameworks and principles of the Bahrain Quality Assurance (BQA), the IGCSE, IBDP, the CIS, the MSA and the U.N Convention on the Rights of the Child.

-- SHGS is committed to support teachers with professional development programs, mentoring and coaching with internal and external trainings.
+- SHGS is committed to supporting teachers with professional development programs, mentoring and coaching them with internal and external trainings.

-- At SHGS, formative and summative assessments are made through a variety of assessment techniques enabling students to develop their learning to learn skills, to make progress and to achieve the expected outcomes.
+- At SHGS, formative and summative assessments are made through a variety of assessment techniques enabling students to acquire learning skills, to make progress and to achieve the expected outcomes.

 2– Life-long learning